-Given the long term nature of soil health improvement and SOC increases, as well as the need to make sure stable carbon remains stable and there is no backtracking, it is important that farmers are able to seamlessly continue sequestering carbon and building healthy soils on a long-term and continuous basis.
+Given the long-term nature of soil health improvement, soil organic carbon (SOC) increases, and the need to make sure stable carbon remains stable with no backtracking, it is important for farmers to able to seamlessly continue sequestering carbon and building healthy soils on a long-term and continuous basis.
 Contract renewals should not be limited to a single renewal and should not be made to compete with new contracts.

-1.5 Retain and expand the Conservation Stewardship Program focus on soil health and SOC sequestration, target CSP enhancement activities to minimize overall GHG emissions, including those related to soil nitrogen and water management, livestock production, pest control, agro-forestry and the production of farm inputs, and revise enhancement payment schedules to reflect a priority on soil health and SOC sequestration consistent with this CSP focus and the need to accelerate change.
+1.5 Retain and expand CSP's focus on soil health and SOC sequestration.
+Target CSP enhancement activities to minimize overall GHG emissions, including those related to soil nitrogen and water management, livestock production, pest control, agroforestry and the production of farm inputs.
+Revise enhancement payment schedules to reflect a priority on soil health and SOC sequestration consistent with this CSP focus and the need to accelerate change.

-These practices and systems include but are not limited to: conversion of marginal cropland to grass, resource-conserving crop rotations, continuous cover cropping, management intensive rotational grazing, organic conversion, conservation tillage, and advanced high-level integrated nutrient and pest management.
+These practices and systems include, but are not limited to, conversion of marginal cropland to grass, resource-conserving crop rotations, continuous cover cropping, management intensive rotational grazing, organic conversion, conservation tillage, and advanced high-level integrated nutrient and pest management.